-For the lifting operator that maps $Y_d$ to the space of density profiles, we demonstrate that the POD reconstruction (aka the POD lifting operator) preserves the original density.
+For the lifting operator that maps $Y_d$ to the space of density profiles, we demonstrate that the POD reconstruction (aka the POD lifting operator) preserves the original total density.
 This aligns with the general characteristic of POD in maintaining symmetries \cite{aubry1993preserving}.
 Here, in particular, we demonstrate the following proposition. \begin{prop} Let us assume a matrix $X \in \mathbb{R}^{n_c\times n_t}$, with columns being normalized density fields.
-If the density is preserved along timesteps, i.e., if then the reconstructed density field computed by the POD as:
+If the density is preserved along time steps, i.e., if: